Several pastors joined together to develop plans for a homeless shelter shortly after the death of a homeless man under a bridge in Morristown.

-After the cold of winter was gone, the shelter closed in April of 1987, but there was still a need for a homeless shelter in this area.
-On November 13, 1987, MATS had our grand opening at the Hill Street location in Morristown, Tennessee.
+After the cold of winter was gone, the shelter closed, but there was still a need for a more permanent shelter.
+The board sought support from the community.

 On November 13, 1987, MATS held its grand opening at the Hill Street property which was able to be operational year-round.
 It served as the shelter for almost 30 years.

 “Let no one ever come to you without leaving better and happier.
 Be the living expression of God’s kindness: kindness in your face, kindness in your eyes, kindness in your smile.”

 Rev. Patricia Schumacher

 10/19 - Present

 The MATS program flourished at the Hill Street property and expanded twice, adding much needed women's space in the 80s and men's space in the 90s.
 It soon outgrew even that!

 MATS began conducting the annual Point in Time (PIT) count for this area as mandated by HUD.
 MATS has headed up the count for this area every year since.

 The program itself expanded, adding in job readiness and budgeting training for all residents in order to give each individual tools for success.